mozilla/vaani.microphone-check/README.md

 ```
 kdaviss-MacBook-Pro:vaani.microphone-check kdavis$ ./calculate-wer-baseline
 ```
-passes the resource set speech corpus through a STT engine and measures the WER of the resulting transcripts.
+passes the resource set speech corpora through a STT engine and measures the WER of the resulting transcripts.

-The WER result is then written to the file
+The WER result is then written to files of the form
 ```
-resources/audio/RESULTS
+resources/audio/<corpus>/RESULTS
 ```
-which contains a single line of the form
+which contain a single line of the form
 ```
 WER: 0.1553679653679652
 ```